ionic-team/ionic-docs/docs/angular/navigation.md

 Another common practice is to present the same view in multiple tabs.
 Developers often try to do this by having the view contained in a single tab, with other tabs routing to that tab.
 As we mentioned above, this breaks the mobile tabs pattern and should be avoided.

 Instead, we recommend having routes in each tab that reference the same component.
 This is a practice done in popular apps like Spotify.
 For example, you can access an album or podcast from the "Home", "Search", and "Your Library" tabs.
 When accessing the album or podcast, users stay within that tab.
-The app does this by creating routes per tab and sharing a common component under the hood.
+The app does this by creating routes per tab and sharing a common component in the codebase.

 The example below shows how the Spotify app reuses the same album component to show content in multiple tabs.
 Notice that each screenshot shows the same album but from a different tab.